thomcc/rust-base16/README.md

 This is a base16 (e.g. hexadecimal) encoding and decoding library which was initially written with an emphasis on performance.

-This was before Rust added SIMD, and I haven't gotten around to adding that.
-It's still probably the fastest non-SIMD impl.
+The bulk of this was written before Rust added SIMD, and I haven't gotten around to adding that.
+When I wrote it, it was the fastest non-SIMD impl, but I haven't done any comparison recently.

 ## Usage